Online Learning in Budget-Constrained Dynamic Colonel Blotto Games

-In this section, we provide some preliminaries on a particular combinatorial bandit algorithm, know as the \textsc{Edge} algorithm.
-The \textsc{Edge} algorithm has been successfully used in \cite{cesabianchi2012,vu2019seqlrn} to devise an efficient sublinear algorithm for the CBG without a budget constraint.
-The main idea of the \textsc{Edge} algorithm is to transform the repeated CBG into a path planning problem on a directed layered graph $G_{m,n}$, with a one-to-one bijection between the action set of the CBG (denoted as $\mathcal{S}$) and the set of paths of the layered graph (denoted as $\mathcal{P}$) \cite{vu2019seqlrn}.
-In their problem setting, the same CBG with $n$ battlefields and $m$ troops is repeated for $T$ times.
+The algorithm \textsc{Edge}, an efficient variant of the combinatorial MAB algorithm, has been used in \cite{vu2019combinatorial} for the CBG without budget constraint.
+The main idea of the algorithm \textsc{Edge} is to transform the CBG to a path planning problem on a directed layered graph $G_{m,n}=(\mathcal{V},\mathcal{E})$, with a one-to-one bijection between the action set of the CBG and the set of paths of the layered graph \cite{vu2019combinatorial}.
+In their problem setting, the one-shot CBG with $n$ battlefields and $m$ troops is repeated for $T$ times.
 The learner has to allocate all $m$ troops in each stage because any unallocated troops will not be accumulated for the next round.

-For this repeated CBG, one can construct a graph containing $n+1$ layers (Layer $0, 1, \cdots, n$), and each layer $i \in [n-1]$ has $m+1$ nodes denoted by $(i,0), (i,1), \cdots, (i,m)$.
-Layer $0$ has one node $(0,0)$ (\emph{source node}, $s$), and Layer $n$ has one node $(n,m)$ (\emph{destination node}, $d$).
+For a one-shot CBG, one can construct a graph containing $n+1$ layers (layer $0, 1, \cdots, n$), and each layer $i \in [n-1]$ has $m+1$ nodes denoted by $(i,0), (i,1), \cdots, (i,m)$.
+Layer $0$ has one node $(0,0)$ (namely, \emph{source node} $s$), and layer $n$ has one node $(n,m)$ (namely, \emph{destination node} $d$).
 There is a directed edge from $(i-1, j)$ to $(i, j')$ if and only if $j' \geq j$, indicating that the quantity of troops assigned to battlefield $i$ equals $j' - j$.
 We refer to Figure \ref{fig:sample-path-for-edge} for an example of the layered graph corresponding to a repeated CBG with $n=3$ battlefields and $m=4$ troops.
-By construction, it is easy to see that any action for the repeated CBG corresponds to a unique $s,d$-path in the layered graph, and vice versa.
+By construction, it is easy to see that any allocation action for the one-shot CBG corresponds to a unique $s,d$-path in the layered graph, and vice versa.